-Harward, who now serves as a senior advisor to The Jewish Institute for National Security of America’s Iran Policy Project, shared that the recent aggression shown by the regime is “the same game plan Iran has had for decades,” but that it was little more than a failed attempt to display strength.
+Harward, who now serves as a senior adviser to The Jewish Institute for National Security of America’s Iran Policy Project, shared that the recent aggression shown by the regime is “the same game plan Iran has had for decades,” but that it was little more than a failed attempt to display strength.

-The US military shot down an Iranian drone that approached the USS Abraham Lincoln aircraft carrier in the Arabian Sea last week, according to US officials.
+The US military shot down an Iranian drone that approached the USS Abraham Lincoln aircraft carrier in the Arabian Sea this past week, according to US officials.
 In a separate incident, six Iranian gunboats approached a US-flagged oil tanker in the Strait of Hormuz, according to maritime sources and a security consultancy, and the Islamic Revolutionary Guard Corps later claimed to have seized two vessels from near Farsi Island.

-In a package with the military aggression, senior officials in the Islamic regime have shared inflammatory rhetoric threatening to drag the entire region into war.
+Along with the military aggression, senior officials in the Islamic regime have shared inflammatory rhetoric threatening to drag the entire region into war.
 The threats come amid allegations of international interference and Tehran’s brutal mass killing of protesters.

-According to Oman’s Foreign Ministry, “The consultations focused on preparing the appropriate conditions for resuming diplomatic and technical negotiations, while emphasising their importance, in light of the parties’ determination to ensure their success in achieving sustainable security and stability.”
+According to Oman’s Foreign Ministry, “the consultations focused on preparing the appropriate conditions for resuming diplomatic and technical negotiations, while emphasising their importance, in light of the parties’ determination to ensure their success in achieving sustainable security and stability.”

 Three Iranian officials and one Arab official confirmed to The New York Times on Thursday that the discussions would address Iran’s ballistic missiles and its use of proxy terror groups.

-While regional players have expressed concern about the regional conflict, Harward assured that “past operations, the Israeli strike on the nuclear facilities with US support and US participation, the neutering of Iran's surface-to-air missile threats illustrates how weak the regime is.”
+While regional players have expressed concern about the regional conflict, Harward assured that “past operations, the Israeli strike on the nuclear facilities with US support and US participation, the neutering of Iran’s surface-to-air missile threats illustrate how weak the regime is.”

 Tehran 'grasping at last straw'